lheyberger/mtg-parser/CONTRIBUTING.md

 ## Run tests

-For fast iteration, run:
+For fast iteration, run (this only executes tests with mockups):
 ```shell
 $ make test
 ```

-For a full checkup (including slow tests):
+For a full checkup (includes slow tests that don't use mock data):
 ```shell
 $ make test-all
 ```